 - Blue xanax are one milligram elliptical tablets

 - Orange xanax are oval-shaped pills in both .25mg and .5mg

-- Pink xanax are .5 milligram pills have a line etched in the middle
+- Pink xanax are .5 milligram pills with a line etched in the middle

 - Smoking crushed Xanax or injecting it after its liquefied is by no means safer.

 Xanax abusers prefer bars because they provide more intense hypnotic effects than traditional xanax tablets.
 Misuse or abuse of this drug, especially in tandem with alcohol and other drugs, is not just addictive.
 It can be life threatening as well.

 The National Institutes of Health report a steady increase in xanax and other benzodiazepine related overdose in the last decade, with an estimated 9,000 deaths in 2015 alone.
 While there might not be a steady stream of headlines about xanax, there’s no safe method for abusing it.